COSIMA/cosima-recipes/docs/contributing.rst

 -------------------------

-Make sure you have staged and committed the changes to your notebook to your local clone of COSIMA Recipes.
+Make sure you have staged and committed the changes to your notebook to your local clone of the repository.
 You'll need to then synchronise these changes to GitHub to be able to propose them in a pull request.
-If you haven't already, `create a fork`_ of the COSIMA Recipes repository.
+If you haven't already, `create a fork`_ of the repository.
 Once you have pushed your new branch onto your fork, you'll be able to `create a pull request`_.

 .. _create a fork: https://docs.github.com/en/get-started/quickstart/fork-a-repo